 What is a 529 Plan: Creating a College Fund for a Child

 What is a 529 plan?
-You can use this plan for creating a college fund for your child while saving money in the process.

-What is a 529 plan?
-Admittedly, it’s not very well advertised.
-But if you’re saving for college, it’s an essential part of the puzzle.
+If you’re saving for college, it’s an essential part of the puzzle.

 We all know that saving for an education is no easy task, and it seems even more challenging as tuition prices increase and learning evolves with technology like remote learning.
 There are unique ways to save, however, and a 529 plan is one of those methods.
 If you aren’t familiar with this savings plan, take a look and find out why this government-sponsored plan is a great way of creating a college fund for your loved ones.

-Discover an easier path to creating a college fund
+An easier path to creating a college fund

 The 529 plan has been around since 1980 and serves as a tax-advantaged savings plan for education costs.
 It’s a good example of a qualified tuition plan.
 These savings plans are sponsored by states, agencies, and educational institutions, and they are backed by section 529 of the Internal Revenue Code.

-Note: This post is periodically updated to reflect plan changes.